omani/go-monero-rpc-client/README.md

 # Daemon RPC Client

 As of now, only the wallet RPC has been implemented.
-The daemon RPC will follow very soon.

 # Contribution
 * You can fork this, extend it and contribute back.